And it's over! Christmas is over, would you believe it?

 As the New Years Eve is just around the corner, I thought that it's about a time I share drink related recipe 🙂 Now, I know that this clementine and cranberry cordial doesn't scream PARTAAAYYYY!
 But don't judge the book by it's cover.
 It has what I call potential.
 So much of it!

 Perhaps, like me, you have some clementines or oranges left after Christmas, and they are begging to be used.
 Well, this recipe is just perfect for using all these clementines, and creating something truly delicious.
 And you can drink it in so many different ways, hot or cold.
 It also makes ideal mixer for all the mocktails and cocktails for the New Years Eve!

 To be totally honest, this clementine cordial supposed to be a part of one post, which I have coming up for the New Years Eve.
 However, it's so good, I think that it deserves it's own post 🙂

-To enjoy this clementine and cranberry cordial hot, I like to add 2-3 tbsp of it to my favorite tea.
+To enjoy this clementine and cranberry cordial hot, I like to add 2-3 tablespoon of it to my favorite tea.
 Or drink it hot just with some water, but you may want to adjust the proportions to your own taste.
-It can also be added to all the mocktails and cocktails, and it’s a great substitute for sugar syrup.
+It can also be added to all the mocktails and cocktails, and it's a great substitute for sugar syrup.
 So it could be a perfect companion to your New Years Eve party!

 It's super easy to make and packed with citrusy flavors and seasonal aromas.
 It can be stored in the fridge for up to 5 days, so you can make it ahead and store it until the party arrives 😉